mdeguzis/RetroRig/README.md

 * ROM pre-loader
 * Unity configuration set during config-setup to lengthen screen timeout + remove screen lock
 * Uninstall option
+* Load BIOS files for emulators that need them (no need to remeber where to put them!)

 ## Why XBMC and Ubuntu?